-While many people long to lose weight, for those who are underweight due to genetics or illness, getting to a healthy weight can be just as important and problematic.
-While there is nothing wrong with being naturally slim, for those who are seriously underweight this can cause problems for the immune system and also affect women’s fertility.
-To boost your health and get to a healthy weight, check out these tips for gaining weight safely.
+Clearly, there is nothing wrong with being naturally slim, but for those who are seriously underweight this can cause problems for the immune system and also affect women’s fertility.
+In order to get to a healthy weight, try following some of these ideas:

 Visit your doctor if you have weight loss concerns